bluframe/bluframe/blublocks/README.md

 - `inputId`: (optional) string - The id attribute for the input element.
 - `label`: string - The label for the input text.
 - `name`: string - The name attribute for the input element.
+- `onBlur`: (optional) function - The callback that is fired when the input text loses focus.
 - `onChange`: function - The callback that is fired when the input text value changes.
 - `value`: string - The value of the input text.